 Applications for conditional uses shall be filed with the Zoning Administrator and shall be accompanied by:

 (a) Fee.
 An application fee in an amount equal to that established by resolution of the Board of Township Commissioners.

 (b) Plans.
 Seven copies of a site plan and supporting data, which show the size, location, and topography of the site, the use of adjacent land, the proposed size, bulk, use and location of buildings; the location, distance, and proposed function of all yards, open spaces, parking areas, driveways, storage areas and accessory structures; the location of all utilities, the provisions for parking, moving, or loading vehicles and the timing of construction proposed, as well as a copy of other permits or plans required for the particular use by respective County, State and/or Federal Government agencies, and any other pertinent information required by the Zoning Administrator.

 (a) Time.
-The Board of Township Commissioners, with the review and recommendations of the Planning Commission, shall forward its decision to the applicant within ninety days of the application submission, unless the applicant agrees, in writing, to a time extension.
+The Board of Township Commissioners, with the review and recommendations of the Planning Committee, shall forward its decision to the applicant within ninety days of the application submission, unless the applicant agrees, in writing, to a time extension.